movestore/Point-Cluster-Detection/README.md

 For hierarchical clustering the `average` method is used, i.e. the clusters are defined at the minimum average distance between all locations of the clusters.
 Clusters are selected to have at least a radius of `cluster radius` or be `2 * cluster radius` apart.
 Only clusters that were used for at least the specified number of hours/days/weeks are returned.

-If one has uploaded a file of locations with individual.local.identifier="remove" in a preceding App, this App will automatically exclude those locations from the analysis and after the clustering exclude those clusters that have centre points less than `rad` metre from the locations of "remove".
+If one has uploaded a local file called 'remove.csv' of locations (column names must be `longitute` and `latitude`!), this App will automatically exclude those clusters that have centre points less than `rad` metre from the locations of 'remove.csv'.
 That way, fixed stations like nests or other points of attraction can be excluded from the results of this cluster analysis.

 According to the maxgap parameter, clusters with usage gaps larger than the defined value are split.

 A cluster overview table is returned as a .csv artefact to download.
-It includes for each cluster the most central location (minimum distance to all other locations), timestamps of first and last location (UTC and local time), duration, cluster diameter, realised cluster radius (related to most central location), number of locations, cumulative timelag of locations, number of animals, the names of those animals, their tag numbers and their respective duration and number of locations in the cluster.
+It includes for each cluster the most central location (minimum distance to all other locations), the most used location (if rounded to 4 decimals (+/-11m) which location is most used; note: if there are several candidates, then the one closest to the central location), timestamps of first and last location (UTC and local time), duration, cluster diameter, realised cluster radius (related to most central location), number of locations, cumulative timelag of locations, number of animals, the names of those animals, their tag numbers and their respective duration and number of locations in the cluster.
 See definition of all parameters in the list(s) below.

 The output of the App includes the locations that could be attributed to a cluster (that fulfilled the minimum duration requirement), including the clusterID, number of animals using the cluster, number of locations in and outside the cluster (in the time that the cluster was used and by the individuals that used the clsuter) and number of revisits.
 This dataset is also returned as a .csv artefact to download, including local timestamps.

+If selected, only 'new' clusters can be returned.
+'New' means, that those clusters were not found if excluding all locations from the last Y hours (in relation to time or App run).
+Those clusters from the complete cluster set, which were completely embedded in one cluster of the 'old' data set are not returned.
+This setting is most useful for regular, scheduled runs of this App and integration into EarthRanger, so as to minimise data traffic.

 ### Input data
-moveStack in Movebank format
+move2 location object

 ### Output data
-moveStack in Movebank format
+move2 location object

 ### Products (Artefacts)